Combinatorial decision-making driven by multicomponent surface condensates: Model A Dynamics

 When the concentration vector $\vec{\phi}$ is treated as a function of space, the Landau-Ginzburg Hamiltonian describes the effective free energy of the surface as

 where $\left(\nabla\vec{\phi}\right)^2=\sum_{i=0}^{N}\sum_{n=1}^{d}\left(\partial_{x_n}\phi_i\right)^2$.
-The $\kappa$ term penalizes spatial gradients in the homogeneous system and the grand-potential is as described above for the surface exchanging with an infinitely large reservoir.
-For an open system at some initial composition, the relaxation to steady-state is driven by an exchange of species (without conserving counts).
-Near equilibrium, model A dynamics \cite{hohenberg_theory_1977} characterizes these relaxation dynamics as purely downhill: the decrease in the overall free energy of the system is, to a first approximation, driven by linear gradients of the free energy with respect to the system's composition.
-Since we assume our surface remains well-mixed, we neglect the contributions from spatial gradients (and thus the interfacial energy between the surface volume and the reservoir).
+The $\kappa$ term penalizes spatial gradients in the homogeneous system.
+The grand-potential $\Omega_\text{G}$ describes an effective free-energy for the surface exchanging with an infinitely large reservoir and includes a Lagrange-multiplier term that enforces overall conservation of mass.
+For an open system at some initial composition, the relaxation to steady-state is driven by an exchange of species without conserving counts.
+Near equilibrium, Model A dynamics \cite{hohenberg_theory_1977} characterizes these relaxation dynamics as purely downhill: the decrease in the overall free energy of the system is, to a first approximation, driven by linear gradients of the free energy with respect to the system's composition.
+Since we assume our surface remains well-mixed, we neglect the contributions from spatial gradients.
+We also neglect the interfacial energy between the surface volume and the reservoir, assuming that the free-energy is dominated by bulk contributions.
 Thus, the temporal evolution of the average volume fraction $\phi_i$ of species $i$ within the system can be written as

 where $\textbf{D}'$ is the mobility matrix, again with index 0 corresponding to the solvent, that sets the rate of exchange between the system and reservoir.
-The above equation reflects the fact that, rather than purely decreasing energies, model A dynamics also explicitly permits modeling the effect of temporally uncorrelated thermal fluctuations, described by $\eta_i$, such that
+The above equation reflects the fact that, rather than purely decreasing energies, Model A dynamics also explicitly permits modeling the effect of temporally uncorrelated thermal fluctuations, described by $\eta_i$, such that

 We mention this term for completeness but focus on the purely deterministic limit in this paper.
 Thus, the effective dynamics of the system's composition as it exchanges with the reservoir are given by